 The Board of Trustees formulate policy and shape the direction of the Trust work.
-Various working groups consisting of trustees, representatives of partner organisations and volunteers undertake specific development and project work and report to the Board.
+Various working groups consisting of trustees, representatives of partner organisations and volunteers undertake specific development and project work on an ad-hoc basis and report to the Board as appropriate.

-Whilst the Trust has no paid employees, grants and donations raised are used to contract professional services.
+Whilst the Trust has no paid employees, grants and donations raised are used to contract professional services when required.
 Once funding has been secured, over time this has enabled the Trust to engage part-time services such as a project organiser, fundraiser and a professional team to support the development of the project.
 Other in-kind administrative and operational support is kindly provided by the Edinburgh & Lothians Greenspace Trust.